Description

 MaxDuration:

-• The maximum days below previous high over 5 years of Global X Lithium & Battery Tech ETF is 428 days, which is greater, thus worse compared to the benchmark SPY (354 days) in the same period.
+• Looking at the maximum days below previous high of 1007 days in the last 5 years of Global X Lithium & Battery Tech ETF, we see it is relatively larger, thus worse in comparison to the benchmark SPY (488 days)

 AveDuration: